We’re rebranding the first month in the year “Frugal January”. Get a fresh start to your year ahead by using these frugal strategies all month long.

 - Gathered several gift cards with unknown amounts on them, figured out how much was left on them, and used that money to spend instead of cash from checking or on a credit card

-- Making sure everyone who should have access to each financial account, does, and then connecting all financial accounts to a free money management platform like Personal Capital to start tracking Net Worth (why might it be important to track net worth?)
+- Making sure everyone who should have access to each financial account, does, and then connecting all financial accounts to a free money management platform like Empower to start tracking Net Worth (why might it be important to track net worth?)

 6. Go on a Family Winter Staycation

-If you’re committing to a frugal January, then you need to plan ahead of time for how to entertain you + your family for just a little (or no) money.
+If you’re committing to a frugal January, then you need to plan ahead of time for how to entertain yourself + your family for just a little (or no) money.

 Because let’s face it: boredom (yours, your kid’s, etc.) can lead to spending.
 It doesn’t have to, but it often does.

 I just finished up some killer family winter staycation ideas that will help you and your family make the most of a winter staycation.

 I don’t know about you, but I have this awful habit of not enjoying the things I actually own.